 GTA V and Amanda De Santa live in a world of commercial excess and celebrity geared towards the pleasure of men.
 TV, the internet and years of cultural commentary has informed how she should feel and, much like the 1950s, her choices are only as limited as the media she's consumed in the satire.
 The advertising has evolved, but the rhetoric remains the same.
 So what if we try to make an entire gender self-subjugate in order to make more money?
 Let's light a cigar at the old boys' club and quaff brandy over our discussion of emerging markets while we force your wife to learn 14 different types of yoga in order to achieve an orgasm.

 Amanda has her yoga instructor and the knowledge that she can pretty much have anything, but she also realizes it's under the duress of her situation.
 While you play the game, you do feel sorry for her, but not for the obvious reasons.
 You feel, as you are intended to, bad about the break-up of her marriage to Michael and the stagnant nature of the couple's lives.
 But the reasons why this has happened are buried underneath, connected to cultural and social forces that exist both inside and out of the game.

 'GTA V''s music is pretty rad, and if it's music you want: Noisey

-Yet if video games are art then we must be able to criticise and analyse their characters as openly and broadly as books, television or film.
+Yet if video games are art then we must be able to criticize and analyze their characters as openly and broadly as books, television or film.
 Hopefully this can lead to some much-needed debate both, critical and constructive.
 So in that regard, I'm saying Rockstar have, inadvertently, given us a character that epitomises and highlights a significant, real undercurrent of a society so convinced of its freedom by commercial messaging that it's freely, and dangerously, restricting its own gender equality.
-Much like Betty Draper, Amanda De Santa could be the most modern interpretation of the problem – not without a name, but rather with one widely forgotten.
+Much like Betty Draper, Amanda De Santa could be the most modern interpretation of the problem—not without a name, but rather with one widely forgotten.